stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?

+- Answer (kamirneni−stat6250) : The intention is to make the students learn what they missed out by not completing the assignment.
+As an added bonus,it encourages students to focus on iteratively creating projects that can be added to work-sample portfolios.

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?
+- Answer (kamirneni−stat6250) : It is to reassure students that everyone makes mistakes and also proofread his course materials.

 [Course Structure Quiz, Problem 9]